People

 Research

 Matt's work sits at the interface between social anthropology and critical geography.
-He is interested in how political ideas, social movements and everyday moral experiences are shaped by wider economic forces, particularly those that relate to energy, infrastructure and natural resources.
+He is interested in how people's everyday political and moral lives are shaped by wider social forces, particularly those that relate to energy, infrastructure and natural resources.
 Matt has published in a range of scholarly publications including Anthropology TodayBulletin of Latin American ResearchCritique of AnthropologyCultural AnthropologyEthnosLatin American Perspectives and the Radical Housing Journal.
 He has also written op-ed pieces for CounterpunchThe Guardian and Public Books.

-Most recently, Matt's work has traced the experiences of Venezuela's growing transnational population amid a mass movement of people to other parts of the Americas.
-He is currently developing new research thinking through the relationship between the drive for decarbonisation and questions of "just transitions" for states and populations in the Global South.
+Most recently, Matt's research has traced the experiences of Venezuela's growing transnational population amid a mass movement of people to other parts of the Americas.
+He is currently developing new research exploring the materialities and moralities that underpin the global wind industry amid the drive for decarbonisation.

 Publications